Jorightu Khan Yesüder

-After the murder of Uskhal Khan by Yesüder, the unified Mongol tribes quickly disintegrated.
+After the murder of Uskhal Khan by Yesüder after the events of the Battle of Buir Lake, the unified Mongol tribes quickly disintegrated.
 Gunashiri, a descendant of Chagatai Khan, founded the state of Kara Del in Hami, in modern Xinjiang.
 Uskhal Khan's former minister, Necelai, submitted to the Ming dynasty in 1389 and the Ming established a Mongol guard of Tyuanin (also known as Three Guards) under him in Daiying, modern Inner Mongolia.
 However, the late khan's chingsang, Shirmen, allied with Yesüder, killed Necelai.

 The former prince of Liao (Liaodong) and one of the leaders of the Three Guards, Ajashir, changed their allegiance to Yesüder some time after 1389.